cheoljoo/cheoljoo.github.io/_posts/2019-06-09-new-finding-of-plantuml.md

 ---
-title: "New finding of plantuml : How to show plantuml as a png without server""
+title: "New finding of plantuml : How to show plantuml as a png without server"
 date: 2019-06-09 08:26:28 -0400
 categories: plantuml
 ---